cyverse-archive/Donkey/doc/endpoints/app-metadata.md

 Unsecured Endpoint: POST /can-export-analysis

+Delegates to metadactyl: POST /can-export-analysis

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Adding Analyses to Analysis Groups

 Unsecured Endpoint: POST /add-analysis-to-group

+Delegates to metadactyl: POST /add-analysis-to-group

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.